Lung Cancer Life Expectancy

 Lung Cancer Survivors

-While lung cancer life expectancy statistics aren’t very encouraging, there are many long-term survivors.
-Lung cancer survivors have long outlived average life expectancies, becoming becaons of hope for others diagnosed.
+Lung cancer survivors have outlived average life expectancies, becoming beacons of hope for others diagnosed.

 Long-term lung cancer survivors include: